elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 ## Executing code on a single worker

-In some scenario, we would like to have some part of the code executed from a single process.
-The SO migration would be a good example: we don't need to have each worker try to perform the migration, and we'd prefer to have one performing/trying the migration, and the other wait for it.
-Due to the architecture, we can't have the coordinator perform such single-process jobs, as it doesn't actually run a Kibana's Server.
+In some scenarios, we would like to have parts of the code executed only from a single process.

+The SO migration would be a good example: we don't need to have each worker try to perform the migration, and we'd prefer to have one performing/trying the migration, and the others wait for it.
+Due to the architecture, we can't have the coordinator perform such single-process jobs, as it doesn't actually run a Kibana server.

-There are various ways to address such use-case.
+There are various ways to address such use-cases.
 What seems to be the best compromise right now would be the concept of 'main worker'.
-The coordinator would arbitrary elect a worker as the 'main' one.
+The coordinator would arbitrary elect a worker as the 'main' one at startup.
 The clustering service would then expose an API to let workers identify themselves as main or not.

 ```ts